 Most folks who own their business have worked hard to build and develop that business.
 In any well done estate plan, that business planning should be a part of the conversation.
 If the business owner dies, we want to keep it out of probate possibly by having it owned by the deceased’s trust to avoid transfer headaches.

-How to best reduce liability for future owners of the business, whether that be heirs or a purchaser.
-So many questions that many have not thought through or think will magically go away at their passing.
-Time spent now looking at the big picture will save family, friends, partners and co-workers much time and expenses once that key business person passes.
+Business owners are usually busy with the business itself and have not thought through these questions which won’t magically go away at the passing of the business owner.
+Time spent now looking at the big picture and making a plan will save family, friends, partners and employees much time and expense once that key business person passes.

 Asset Protection (sometimes also referred to as debtor-creditor law) is a type of planning intended to protect one's assets from creditor claims.
 Individuals and business entities use asset protection techniques to limit creditors' access to certain valuable assets, while operating within the bounds of debtor-creditor law.

 Many people, after both they and their spouse pass, will leave everything outright to their very responsible children in their estate planning.
-There are times when this is appropriate, but even then, we like to put particular assets into a trust and give those responsible heirs the immediate right to withdraw.
-Then, if something awful unforeseen is going on with that heir at the time of the decedent’s death - such as a lawsuit, bad marriage, and/or a judgement against them - that beneficiary can choose to leave their own assets in the trust, and the assets are protected.
+There are times when this is appropriate, but even then, there may be an advantage to putting particular assets into a trust and give those responsible heirs the immediate right to withdraw.
+Then, if something unforeseen is going on with that heir at the time of the decedent’s death - such as a lawsuit, bad marriage, and/or a judgement against them - that beneficiary can choose to leave their own assets in the trust, and the assets will likely be protected under NC or SC law.
 Of course, not all people have responsible children, and there are times we put assets into trust for life or give the children a staggered period where they can access the assets (such as 1/3 at 30, another 1/3 at 35 and the remainder at age 40).

 The third party Trustee, whether family member or professional, or both, would have full discretion to access those funds for the beneficiary no matter the age of the beneficiary if, in that Trustee’s discretion, the expense was warranted.
 Many people don’t realize this is an option.
 Another issue we consider is asset protection for a spouse, particularly if that spouse is in a highly litigious profession, such as a doctor.
-We can set up a family trust to protect assets for the surviving spouse that will protect the assets not only from liability, but from second spouses as well, guaranteeing the assets will then pass to the decedent’s children after the second spouse passes away.
-This is very important to discuss with your estate planning attorney when you have a blended family.
+We can set up a family trust to protect assets for the surviving spouse that will likely protect the assets not only from liability, but from second spouses as well, guaranteeing the assets will then pass to the decedent’s children after the second spouse passes away.
+This is obviously very important in a blended family situation.